tonytw1/squirrel-detector/README.md

 4 core 3.4 GHz CPU ~ 5.0s
 2 x 10 core 2.8 CPU ~ 2.7s
 GTX 1050 Ti 4Gb ~ 1.0s

-### Training

-With our test data prepared, we need to add a pretrained existing model, a training pipeline to describe the training task and a checkpoint describe the training the existing model as already undergone.

-`retraining/train.bash`

 ### Evaluating while training